musatoktas/My-Python-Works/django_cheat_sheet.md

+<h1>Installation</h1>

 I will write all of the codes that needed for install Python Django Web App Development Framework.
 There will be no long story descriptions because this is CheatSheet.

+Before all of these you need to get pip and open your command prompt or terminal

 Start with installing Virtual Environment<br/>